-Bodhgaya is the most important Buddhist pilgrimage place in the world.
-Located in the state of Bihar, it's here that Lord Buddha became enlightened during intense meditation under a Bodhi tree.
-The exact spot is now marked by the sprawling Mahabodhi Temple complex.
-It's a very serene and peaceful place.
-Monks from all over the world can be found sitting at the foot of an enormous carved Buddha statue, reading holy scriptures in deep contemplation.
+Bodh Gaya is the most important Buddhist pilgrimage destination in the world.
+Located in the state of Bihar, India, it's here that Lord Buddha became enlightened during intense meditation under a Bodhi tree.
+The exact spot is now marked by the sprawling Mahabodhi temple complex.
+In this very serene place, monks from all over the world can be found sitting at the foot of an enormous carved Buddha statue, reading holy scriptures, and in deep contemplation.
 The town is also home to dozens of Buddhist monasteries, maintained by various Buddhist countries.
 An increasing number of people visit Bodh Gaya each year.

-When to Visit
+When to Go

 The pilgrimage season starts in Bodh Gaya in September and reaches a peak in January.
-Ideally, the best time to visit weather wise is between November and February.
-You should avoid visiting in monsoon season between June and September.
+Ideally, the best time to visit weather-wise is between November and February.
+Avoid the monsoon season between June and September.
 The weather gets quite oppressive, followed by heavy rains.
 Summers, from March to May, are very hot.
-However, Bodhgaya still attracts a large number of devotees during this time for Buddha Jayanti (Buddha's birthday) celebrations, held in May.
+However, Bodh Gaya still attracts a large number of devotees during this time for Buddha Jayanti (Buddha's birthday) celebrations, held in late April or May.

-The other monasteries, built and maintained by various Buddhist countries, are also fascinating -- particularly the different architecture styles.
+The other temples and monasteries, built and maintained by various Buddhist countries, are also fascinating— particularly the different architectural styles.
 Opening hours are from 5 a.m. to noon and 2 p.m. to 6 p.m.
 Don't miss the very ornate Thai temple, shimmering with gold.

 Meditation and Buddhism Courses

 The Kagyu Monlam Chenmo and Nyingma Monlam Chenmo prayer festivals for world peace are held around January-February every year.
-The Maha Kala puja is conducted at monasteries for several days before the new year, for purification and to remove obstacles.
+The Maha Kala Puja is conducted at monasteries for several days before the new year, for purification and to remove obstacles.

 Where to Stay

-If you'd prefer to stay in a guest house, Kundan Bazaar Guest House and Tara Guest House are very popular with travelers.
-They're located in the quaint village of Bhagalpur, a five minute bicycle ride from the center of Bodhgaya.
-Hotel Bodhgaya Regency is the pick of the top-end hotels, and it has a convenient location near the Mahabodhi Temple.
+If you'd prefer to stay in a guesthouse, Kundan Bazaar Guest House and Tara Guest House are very popular with travelers.
+They're located in the quaint village of Bhagalpur, a five-minute bicycle ride from the center of Bodh Gaya.